cimug-org/cim-compare/README.md

 Command line tool for generating CIM model comparison reports.
 For an example report visit [comparison-report.html](https://cim-compare.ucaiug.io/example-comparison-report/comparison-report.html).

+## Latest Release

+1.3.0

+ - The release notes describing all features and/or fixes for the latest available release can be found at [release notes](https://github.com/cimug-org/cim-compare/releases).
+ - To download the latest release of the command-line application visit [latest](https://github.com/cimug-org/cim-compare/releases/download/1.3.0/cim-compare-1.3.0.jar).

 ## CIM Model Comparison Report Utility

 **cim-compare** generates model comparison reports between two points in time.
 A link to the latest release can be found at the end of this README.